cawado/sda-dropwizard-commons/sda-commons-server-auth/README.md

     # allow if 'claim' exists in the JWT payload
     token.payload.claim

     # allow if a request header 'HttpRequestHeaderName' has a certain value
     input.headers["httprequestheadername"][_] == "certain-value"

+    # allow if a request query 'HttpRequestQueryName' has a certain value
+    input.queries["httprequestqueryname"][_] == "certain-value"

+    # allow if a request header 'HttpRequestBodyName' has a certain value
+    input.bodies["httprequestbodyname"][_] == "certain-value"
 }
 ```

 The response consists of two parts, the overall `allow` decision and optional rules that represent constraints to limit data access
 within the service.
 The constraints are fully service dependent and MUST be applied when querying the database or
 filtering received data.

 The following listing presents a sample OPA result with a positive allow decision and two constraints, the first with boolean value and second
 with a list of string values.